WeiJun428/text-summarizer/README.md

 > Envisioned as a three-year collaborative program, Intelligent Cloud Hub will support around 100 institutions with AI infrastructure, course content and curriculum, developer support, development tools and give students access to cloud and AI services.
 The company will provide AI development tools and Azure AI services such as Microsoft Cognitive Services, Bot Services and Azure Machine Learning.
 According to Manish Prakash, Country General Manager-PS, Health and Education, Microsoft India, said, "With AI being the defining technology of our time, it is transforming lives and industry and the jobs of tomorrow will require a different skillset.

 However, the limitation of extractive summarization makes it hard to condense an article into a short news headline.
-Also, since it is an unsupervised learning algorithm, meaning that it does not use any labeled data or external knowledge to generate summaries.
+Since it is an unsupervised learning algorithm, meaning that it does not use any labeled data or external knowledge to generate summaries.
 Instead, it relies on the structure of the text itself to identify important sentences and then produces a summary based on these sentences.

-One of the main limitations of TextRank is that it does not take into account the overall context or meaning of the text when generating summaries.
+It also does not take into account the overall context or meaning of the text when generating summaries.
 This can lead to summaries that are incomplete or inaccurate, and do not accurately represent the original content.
 Additionally, TextRank is not able to incorporate any additional information or background knowledge that may be relevant to the text, which can further limit its ability to produce high-quality summaries.

-It is more useful to create a shorter paragraph that summarize a long article.
+TextRank is still a useful algorithm to create shorter paragraphs or extract keywords from a long article, but it is definitely not enough to be a good summarizer.
 Hence, I start to build an encoder-decoder model in Pytorch.

 ### Encoder-Decoder (GRU)